collabnix/kubelabs/Autoscaler101/helpers.md

 ### Step 2: Reference the PriorityClass in the Deployment

-Next, update your Deployment to use the newly defined `PriorityClass`.
+Next, update the Deployment to use the newly defined `PriorityClass`.

 ```yaml
 apiVersion: apps/v1